eri-trabiccolo/childify-me/readme.txt

 = Plugin Features =

-Ftp credential requests handled in the Customizer.
+FTP credential requests handled in the Customizer.
 **Child-theme's screenshot generated** from the parent screenshot, with a ribbon dynamically added.
 Child-theme's author dynamically generated from the user Name and Last Name, if set, otherwise falls back on a generic "Administrator".